-- Shaowen Bardzell, Professor of Informatics in the School of Informatics, Computing, and Engineering at Indiana University, USA.
+- Shaowen Bardzell, Professor of Informatics in the School of Informatics, Computing, and Engineering, Indiana University, USA.

-- Felicity Colman, Professor of Media Arts and Associate Dean of Research for the London College of Fashion at University of the Arts, London, UK.
+- Felicity Colman, Professor of Media Arts and Associate Dean of Research for the London College of Fashion, University of the Arts, London, UK.

 - Aimi Hamraie, Assistant Professor of Medicine, Health, and Society and American Studies at the Center for Medicine, Health, and Society, Vanderbilt University, USA.

 - Safiya Umoja Noble, Associate Professor in the Department of Information Studies, University of California UCLA, Los Angeles, USA.